Bucketlist Travels logo

 Whale shark and underwater photographer/diver on the sea bed

-Experience
+Bucket List Experience

 Wolf and Darwin, the northernmost islands in the Galapagos, are recognised as world-class scuba diving sites.

 But from June to November, the weather and water temperatures cool, giving rise to large upwelling currents of nutrient-rich water.
-Vast plankton blooms result, attracting hordes of fish including enigmatic whale sharks.
+Vast plankton blooms result, attracting hordes of fish, including enigmatic whale sharks.
 Divers only.

 coral reef in the shallows of an island

-Experience
+Bucket List Experience

-The whale shark capital of the Caribbean, this tiny island is part of the Mesoamerican Barrier Reef (world’s 2nd largest reef).
-Whale sharks are present all year round, though March to April and October to December are best, when concentrations are highest, especially around the island’s northern tip.
+The whale shark capital of the Caribbean, the tiny Honduran island of Isla de Utila is part of the Mesoamerican Barrier Reef (world’s 2nd largest reef).
+Whale sharks are present all year round, though March to May and August to October are best, when concentrations are highest, especially around the island’s northern tip.
+Mainly diving but sometime snorkelling too.

 Mafia Island, Zanzibar